IBM Canada Head Office Building

 IBM Canada's head offices are currently located in Markham, Ontario and have been there since the early 1980s.
-The current building IBM occupies is located at 3600 Steeles Avenue East and was completed in 1995.
+The current building IBM occupies is located at 8200 Warden Avenue and shared with existing tenant IBM Toronto Software Lab in 2001.
+Head office is being moved from 3600 Steeles Avenue East, which was sold in August 2024 and was completed in 1995.
 IBM Canada's previous head office was located across the street at 3500 Steeles Avenue East (now Liberty Centre, Markham).

 The building rises from four floors on the west to seven floors at the east side.
 There is an underground ramp that is accessible from the left-most lane on east-bound Steeles Avenue that provides access to the building's parking area at the rear.